mgz/apartments-feed-test/README.md

 ## Task definition

 Create Ruby on Rails app which will load data using links above and return apartments feed without duplicates.
-It should be deployed to Heroku and return feed under `/feed` route.
+It should be deployed to Heroku and return feed as a table under `/feed` route.